Untamed-Stars/guidinglight/README.md

 # Guiding Light
-Guiding Light is a cozy exporation game where the sky is heavy from all the space junk humanity has sent into our skies.
-The stars are tired from holding the sky up all the time, and so they come down to Earth to rest.

-Your job is to find these stars and bring them back to the lighthouse where they can recuperate.
+Guiding Light is a cozy, atmospheric exploration game where you play as the keeper of a lonely lighthouse perched on windswept cliffs.

+To sailors, the lighthouse is a beacon that keeps ships safe from the rocks.

+But that isn't its true purpose.

+Every night, stars fall from the heavens, exhausted after their endless journey across the sky.
+Your role is to venture into the darkness, rescue these weary travelers, and bring them back to the warmth of the lighthouse.
+There, they recover their strength, share stories of distant galaxies, forgotten constellations, and the ever-growing weight of the sky before returning home through the great lighthouse lens.

+Explore moonlit cliffs, quiet beaches, hidden caves, and peaceful forests while uncovering the mystery behind why more stars fall with each passing night.